Google Maps licensing explained

 By taking advantage of the free monthly usage that Google provides to each site, we don't need to bundle the cost of map usage into our plans, which allows us to offer competitive prices.

 If you're concerned about the possibility of extra charges, consider using Mapbox instead.
-Mapbox offers a very similar free tier to Google Maps, but is less expensive once the free limit is exceeded.
+Mapbox offers a very similar free tier to Google Maps, but is often less expensive once the free limit is exceeded.

 How Stockist uses Google Maps services